Patient Safety Project

 (We are very pleased to have recently issued a Deep Dive Falls Audit tool to our Network developed by Martin Powell, Director of Patient Services at Royal Trinity Hospice.
 This is completely separate to your routine reporting and is a voluntary submission of extra data for any hospice wishing to engage.
 We would love to see your data from this extra project to see if it reveals practical interventions you would like to use in hospices).

 How can I join?

 We have over 120 inpatient units submitting data to Hospice UK.
 We would really like to capture data from all hospices across the UK.
-If you'd like to join the Clinical Benchmarking project, please sign up!
+If you'd like to join the Patient Safety project, please sign up!

 Please join our benchmarking network where we discuss the patient safety measures and ideas on how to improve patient safety, including access to our forum within HospiceIQ.

 Join the network

 We will update you when future webinars occur.
 Look out for invites by email.

 Thank you to all who joined our webinar on 25 May, 3 - 4.30pm on end of year reports and metrics definitions.

 If you would like to find out more about the project, please do get in contact with the Clinical Team, Hospice UK.